Best cycling jerseys for summer 2025: We test 28 of the best short and long-sleeve tops for road and gravel

 The main fabric is thicker, with more breathable shoulders, sides, and sleeves, making it a great all-rounder.
 It's definitely race-fit though, so may not totally be to the tastes of those looking to purchase a first jersey.

-Finally, a pair of small details but ones I rate very highly: The labels are stitched onto flaps of Lycra material, that themselves are then stitched into the jersey.
+Finally, a pair of small details but ones I rate very highly: The labels are stitched onto flaps of Lycra material, which themselves are then stitched into the jersey.
 This means you can snip the material and remove the labels wholesale without leaving any scratchy ends.
-Also, the hem of the rear pockets is doubled over so it forms a flap to help stop things from falling out.
+Also, the hem of the rear pockets is doubled over, so it forms a flap to help stop things from falling out.

 Watch out when washing though - I found the stitching can come loose easily on the pockets.
 Your best bet is to wash it inside a mesh bag on a gentle synthetic cycle.